grace-fagan/grace-fagan.github.io/README.md

-# Grace Fagan's Personal Website
+# Grace Fagan's Portfolio Website

-Go to gracefagan.github.io to see my resume, projects, and graphic design portfolio.
+Go to grace-fagan.github.io to see my resume, data visualization projects, and graphic design portfolio.